 Disability Living Allowance (DLA), or now known as PIP.
 Is a benefit that is for those living with a disability and is unable to care for themselves.
 Or unable to work due to a disability.
 There are two types of DLA.
 One for adults and another for children, and to find the best one for you.
 The DLA phone number is there is provide you with assistance.

 DLA for adults is a tax-free benefit which enables disabled people extra help with care or mobility costs.
 Whereas for children it is to help with the extra costs of looking after children who have difficulty walking.
 Who are under 16, and who need more care than those of a similar age.
 For those looking to claim the DLA, you must be living in the UK, or another European Economic Area country or Switzerland when a claim is made.
 If a child is over three years old they must have lived in the UK for two of the las three years and also be a resident of the UK and not subject to immigration control.
 For anyone to be eligible for these types of payments, they must check off these requirements.

 For adults living with a disability, they might be eligible if they need help looking after themselves.
 Which can include, needing help when dressing, eating, washing?
 Communicating needs and wants, preparing a cooked meal, avoiding putting yourself and others at risk.
 And even using the bathroom.
 If you have difficulty walking, which can include walking short distances.
-Becoming ill when try to walk or you find yourself in severe discomfort when walking a short distance, that this too can put yours in the category of DLA.
+Becoming ill when trying to walk or you find yourself in severe discomfort when walking a short distance, that this too can put yours in the category of DLA.
 There is more information on the Disability Rights UK website.